HectorRicardo/simple-music-app/README.md

 This first section talks about basic concepts that apply to media apps.
 Media apps = both music apps and video apps.

-A decent media app is separated into two parts:
+A decent media app is separated into two components:

 - A Player that renders the media (audio/video).
 - A UI that issues commands to the player (play, pause, etc..) and displays the player's state.